cosmos72/stmx/README.md

 For the *very* impatient, STMX offers four Lisp special forms (macros) and a function:

-- `TRANSACTIONAL` declares that a class is transactional, i.e. that it contains transactional slots.
+- `TRANSACTIONAL` declares that a class is transactional, i.e. that its slots contain transactional data.
 Use it to wrap a class definition:

         (transactional
           (defclass foo ()